lowepowerlab/protocols/electrocompetent_cells.md

 2. Thaw cells on ice for 10 min or use freshly made cells on ice.

 3. Add up to 8 µL of plasmid DNA (approximately 2 µg) to cells.
-    * *Note: This volume of plasmid has not been optimized, but we have seen more success using a larger amount of plasmid*
+    * *Note: This volume of plasmid has not been optimized, but we have seen more success using a larger amount of plasmid up to 20uL of volume*

 4. Gently pipette to mix and transfer the DNA-cell mixture to a 1 mm electroporation cuvette, tap on countertop 2x to reduce bubbles, dry exterior of cuvette, and place in the electroporator & shock.

-5.	~Immediately add 1 ml of CPG broth (no antibiotics), mix gently by slowly pipetting up and down once and transfer to a pre-labeled 2.0 ml tube.
+5.	~__Immediately__ add 1 ml of CPG broth (no antibiotics) to electroporation cuvette, mix gently by slowly pipetting up and down once and transfer mixture to a pre-labeled 2.0 ml tube.

-6. Incubate with shaking at 28C for ~4 hr to allow cells to recover (Lie tube ~horizontally e.g. in an empty Erlenmeyer flask).
+6.	__Immediately__ incubate with shaking at 28C for ~4 hr to allow cells to recover (Lie tube ~horizontally e.g. in an empty Erlenmeyer flask).
 Pre-warm CPG +TZC +antibiotic plates at 28°C.

 7. Dilution plate onto CPG-antibiotic media.
 Plate 200 ul of undiluted, 1:10, 1:100 and 1:1000 diluted cells.
 Use sterile glass beads to spread.
-Then dump the beads in the "dirty beads" reservoir.
+Then dump the beads in a "dirty beads" reservoir.
     * To reuse beads:  Add 10% bleach to the dirty beads container.
 Incubate 30 min.
 Then dump beads into a metal strainer.
 Rince very well with water.
 Line a plastic bin with a paper towel.
 Dump in wet beads.
 Allow to dry overnight.
 Use a funnel to pour beads into small glass bottles.
 Label with autoclave tape & autoclave with a dry cycle.
 8433
     * Optional: spin down the remaining culture & resuspend in 200 ul to spread on a plate.
     * Optional control: plate some of the bacteria on CPG without antibiotics to verify viability & verify the antibiotic plates are appropriately selective.